Tous les articles et traductions

 Peacekeepers must ensure security for women in post-conflict situations.
 Gender issues needed special focus, especially when sexual violence was routinely used as a tactic of war, said a top UN official during a Security Council meeting.

-A comprehensive and sustainable peace is not possible in (...)
+A comprehensive and sustainable peace is not possible (...)

 , by The Palestine Monitor